vigetlabs/microcosm-quickstart/docs/microcosm-quickstart.md

 ## Defining an action

 Let's simulate what would happen if you were working with a planets API.
-In this case, the Planets store wouldn't know about all of the planets right on start-up.
+In this case, the Planets domain wouldn't know about all of the planets right on start-up.
 We need to fetch information from a server.

 Microcosm actions are responsible for dealing with asynchronous